 Visiting the Festival Center is always a must for us.
 It’s a fun place to geek out, even if gardening isn’t really your thing.
 Inside you will find exhibits, presentations and demonstrations on the Festival Center stages, and opportunities to meet Disney horticulturists, Master Gardeners and Disney’s Animal Kingdom Specialists.
 There is also a cafe and a shop with festival souvenirs.

-The 2017 Epcot International Flower & Garden Festival runs from March 1 until May 29.
-Admission to Epcot is required but there is no additional charge to attend the festival which makes it a great time to visit.
+The 2018 Epcot International Flower & Garden Festival runs from February 28 until May 28.
+Admission to Epcot is required however there is no additional charge to attend the festival.
+This makes it a great time to visit!
 Don’t forget to pick up a passport!
 It’s a great keepsake and free souvenir.